tobami/littlechef/README.md

 Note: Don't cook outside of a kitchen!

 * `cook -l`: Show a list of all available orders
-* `cook node:MYNODE recipe:MYRECIPE`: Cook a recipe on a particular node by giving its hostname or IP. `nginx::source` “subrecipes” are supported.
+* `cook node:MYNODE recipe:MYRECIPE`: Cook a recipe on a particular node by giving its hostname or IP.
+"Subrecipes" like `nginx::source` are supported.
 Note that the first time this is run for a node, a configuration file will be created at `nodes/myhostname.json`.
 You can then edit this file to override recipe attributes, for example.
 Further runs of this command will not overwrite this configuration file
 * `cook node:MYNODE role:MYROLE`: The same as above but role-based
-* `cook node:MYNODE configure`: Configures a particular pre-configured node
+* `cook node:MYNODE configure`: Configures a pre-configured node
 * `cook node:all configure`: It will apply all roles, recipes and attributes defined for each and every node in `nodes/`
 * `cook debug node:MYNODE configure`: You can start all your commands with `cook debug` to see all Chef Solo debugging information